2022 Year in Review

 The Latino Court Officers Society marching in the Puerto Rican Day Parade (2018)

 As Hispanic Heritage Month concludes, Hernandez hopes that the Latino Court Officers Society continues to grow in members, and that they will continue to bring smiles to those in need.
 On October 6, 2022, LCOS partnered with the Cervantes Society and hosted a Hispanic Heritage Celebration Mixer, their first in-person event since the pandemic.
 It was a fun evening with food, refreshments, coquito, entertainment, and dancing.
 At this event, a fundraiser was held for Puerto Rico and the Dominican Republic, affected by Hurricane Fiona.
 A total of $2,272 in donations was collected for the Hispanic Federation Hurricane Relief Fund, which is working to serve Latino communities and provide relief services to those most in need.

 “We represent not only our community and our heritage,” said Hernandez.
 “That’s important, but it’s also important that when people come into court, they can see officers and other staff who look like them, who sound like them, and who represent the same communities that they come from.”

 Phone: (212) 428-2540 • Fax: (212) 428-2545

 The Latino Court Officers Society is a 501(c)(3) Non-Profit, Charitable Organization.

-The objective of this Fraternal Organization is to unite peace officers of the Unified Court System into a society dedicated to the mutual development and common interests of its members by perpetuating the ideals of fellowship, service, professionalism and integrity amongst its members.
-This society will pursue the advancement of peace officers within the Unified Court System.
+The objective of this Fraternal Organization is to unite all employees of the Unified Court System into a society dedicated to the mutual development and common interests of its members by perpetuating the ideals of fellowship, service, professionalism, and integrity amongst its members.
+This society will pursue the advancement of employees within the Unified Court System.
 The Latino Court Officers Society will make the commitment to labor within our communities and give back to those in need.